JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 ---

+!!!
+Warning "Important note"
-**Important note**: the files that can go into the proceedings are set via the above window in PURR's settings.
+    The files that can go into the proceedings are set via the above window in PURR's settings.
 However, they must be uploaded beforehand as conference materials in Indico (*Organisation > Materials* menu entry in management interface).
 To let these files be reachable by PURR, be sure that you create a folder called `final_proceedings`.
 This folder can (and should) be protected and hidden from the general public.

 ![](pictures/settings-materials-indico.png)